Saving up to pay cash for your next significant expense doesn’t have to be a dream.

 The month of June was good and evil.
 GOOD- I made 460 dollars at my yard sale.

-Recently I got rid of a lot of stuff and am planning to sell more online.
+Recently, I got rid of a lot of stuff and plan to sell more online.

 As well, I lowered my hot water monthly budget.

 I Saved 100 dollars for a chiropractor as I don’t use this service often.

 Soon, I won’t need my bus card as I use the free work shuttle, but I still have 18 rides left.